Chart Color Schemes

 Glenunga has a typical household mix, with a higher-than-average median household size

-Family households constitute 73.3% of all households, including 37.7% couples with children, 27.6% couples without children, and 7.0% single parent families.
-Non-family households comprise the remaining 26.7%, with lone person households at 24.8% and group households making up 2.2% of the total.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 73.3% of all households, including 37.7% couples with children, 27.6% couples without children, and 7.0% single parent families.
+Non-family households make up the remaining 26.7%, with lone person households at 24.8% and group households comprising 2.2%.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households